microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

     .......
 ```

 Please notice, `PersistentVolume.Spec.AccessModes` and `PersistentVolumeClaim.Spec.AccessModes` doesn't affect whether a storage is writable in PAI.
-They only take effect during binding time between PV and PVC.
+They only take effect during the binding time between PV and PVC.

 ## Confirm Environment on Worker Nodes

-The [notice in Kubernetes' document](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) mentions: helper program may be required to consume certain type of PersistentVolume.
+The [notice in Kubernetes' document](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) mentions: helper program may be required to consume a certain type of PersistentVolume.
 For example, all worker nodes should have `nfs-common` installed if you want to use `NFS` PV.
 You can confirm it using the command `apt install nfs-common` on every worker node.

-Since different PVs have different requirements, you should check the environment according to document of the PV.
+Since different PVs have different requirements, you should check the environment according to the document of the PV.

 ## Assign Storage to PAI Groups

-The PVC name is used as storage name in OpenPAI.
+The PVC name is used as the storage name in OpenPAI.
 After you have set up the PV/PVC and checked the environment, you need to assign storage to users.
-In OpenPAI, the name of the PVC is used as the storage name, and the access of different storages is managed by [user groups](./how-to-manage-users-and-groups.md).
+In OpenPAI, the name of the PVC is used as the storage name, and the access of different storage is managed by [user groups](./how-to-manage-users-and-groups.md).
 To assign storage to a user, please use RESTful API to assign storage to the groups of the user.

 Before querying the API, you should get an access token for the API.
 Go to your profile page and copy one: